Neville Armstrong: Early life

-Kensington; he was a journalist, she was a guest house manager.
+Kensington; he was a journalist, she a guesthouse manager.
 In 1940, he enlisted in the British Army and for two years was a clerk in the Egyptian western desert.
 On 21 July 1943, Armstrong was commissioned as a second lieutenant into the Indian Army, after revealing his origins in Ceylon, although unable to speak Urdu.
 Given command of a Rajputana Rifles platoon with a Bren light machine gun, he fought at the battle of Monte Cassino in the spring of 1944.
 After that, he was posted to the Indian Army's Intelligence Corps in Delhi.

 Career

 After the war, Armstrong became an impresario at Bolton's Theatre, South Kensington.
 This made little money, and he next tried his hand at working as a literary agent, which led him into book publishing.
 He went into a short-lived partnership with John Calder as Spearman Calder, then in 1948 Armstrong formed a publishing partnership with Peter Owen called Peter Neville.
 Owen was then aged only 21.
 In 1955, Armstrong launched his own London publishing house, under the name of Neville Spearman Publishers.
 One of his first publications under that name was the collected poems of Trevor Blakemore.

 An obituary described Armstrong as “one of the last of the gentlemen publishers, who produced books mirroring their own whims and tastes”.
 Over forty years, he published more than five hundred books, with a wide range of subjects, which included chess, cookery, espionage, fiction, flying saucers, poetry, reincarnation, sex, spiritualism, and wrestling.
 They included a translation of Sartre's Intimacy and J. P. Donleavy’s The Ginger Man.
 In publishing Donleavy’s work in 1956, Armstrong insisted that it needed to be heavily censored, to avoid the author, publisher, and printer from being prosecuted under the Obscene Publications Acts.
+He published the first sexual instruction book "Your Erotic Fantasies!" by Graham Masterton, under the nom-de-plume Edward Thorne.

 Armstrong was managing director of Neville Spearman Ltd. and Neville Spearman (Educational) Ltd. He was also a director of The Holland Press Ltd. and R. & B. Advertising Associates Ltd. He sold the Neville Spearman companies in 1985.